Thank you for your interest in the Montgomery College Foundation.

 Since 2006, Donna Pina has served as the director of foundation finance of the Montgomery College Foundation.
 She is responsible for operating the foundation’s financial affairs, overseeing budgeting, financial reporting, investing, and gift processing.
 She manages four bond financing projects, totaling more than $100 million.
 Prior to her current position, Donna was capital budget manager for the College, where she prepared a six-year, $0.5 billion capital improvement request to Montgomery County and the state of Maryland.
 Prior to Montgomery College Donna had 13 years of corporate finance experience with Bristol-Myers Squibb and W.R.
 Grace, most recently as manager of financial analysis.
 She holds a bachelor of arts degree in general science from the University of Rochester and a master’s degree in business administration from the Darden School of Business, University of Virginia.

-Francene T. Walker, CFRE, director of transformational giving
+Francene T. Walker, CFRE, director of planned giving

 Francene Walker is a certified fundraising executive with over 25 years of development experience.
 Before joining the Montgomery College development team, Francene served as director for individual and planned giving for UNCF - United Negro College Fund - where she was responsible for overseeing initiatives that generated several million dollars in annual support from individuals.
 Throughout her career, Francene has worked with community service organizations, as well as regional non-profits where she directed general fundraising activities, including grant writing, corporate relations, and media/public affairs.
 A big advocate for professional development, Francene formerly served as Secretary of the Board of Directors of the Association of Fundraising Professionals of the Greater Washington, DC Area.
 A native of Louisiana and transplant from Pittsburgh, PA, Francene has enjoyed living in Montgomery County since 1985.